h-be/acorn-release/README.md

 ## License

-This project is licensed under the CAL-1.0 Beta 4
+This project is licensed under the CAL-1.0 Beta 4, see [LICENSE.md](./LICENSE.md) for details.